 In this figure, we can readily see the sum of the angles in a triangle.
 If you look at three consecutive angles around the vertex I marked, it is clear that they add to 180°.
 Other geometry facts lurk in this tiling: the exterior angle theorem; parallels and transversals; decomposing a larger triangle into four smaller similar figures by joining the midpoints, and perhaps more.
 All this is a lot more interesting to students if these questions are explored on tilings they created.
 Encountering these ideas in this context makes for a smoother approach when they arise as axioms or theorems later on.

 Tiling with combinations of regular polygons offers an opportunity to explore the angles in regular n-gons and how they could be combined to go around a point.
 This provides motivation to figure out the measurements of those angles, with values of n from 3 to 12.
 [See Geometry Labs 7.4.]
-Again, making the actual tilings can be done with my Geometry Labs template, which includes all the regular polygons you need, or by using this online tool.
+Again, making the actual tilings can be done with my Geometry Labs template, which includes all the regular polygons you need.

 Here is a tessellation made from regular octagons and squares: